golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-08-06-Binod-One-crazy-trend-of-2020.md

 ### How big is Binod?

 Binod became bigger that someone can possibly imagine is a short span.
-1. @PayTM changed its Twitter handle name  to Binod for some time on request from a User.
+1. @PayTM changed its Twitter handle name  to Binod for some time on request from a User. :information_desk_person:
-2. @AirtelIndia asked to receive all the calls with "han bol Binod".
+2. @AirtelIndia asked to receive all the calls with "han bol Binod". :astonished:
-3. @jaipur_police defined Binod to advise people on safe driving , covid guidelines etc.
+3. @jaipur_police defined Binod to advise people on safe driving , covid guidelines etc. :fire:
-4. @mumbaipolice used Binod to 	advice the online safety.
+4. @mumbaipolice used Binod to 	advice the online safety. :fire:
-5. @nagpurpolice used Binod to adivice to be safe during Corona.
+5. @nagpurpolice used Binod to adivice to be safe during Corona. :fire:
-6. People asking to call them Binod.
+6. People asking to call them Binod. :innocent:
-7. @inder_india matched Binod with Binodini :D .
+7. @inder_india matched Binod with Binodini . :stuck_out_tongue_closed_eyes: :couplekiss:
 8. I am Binod.
-Nam to suna hi hoga.
+Nam to suna hi hoga. :point_up:
+9. Binod is used to refer to anyting and everything. :scream:

 ### What should you do now?
-Be a part of the wave, and comment "Binod". :P
+Be a part of the wave, and comment "Binod" :thought_balloon: and spread Binod :heartbeat:. :raised_hands: :muscle: